intergral/grafana-deep-datasource/src/README.md

 # Backend

-Plugin to connect to DEEP.
+A Datasource plugin to connect grafana to [DEEP](https://github.com/intergral/deep).